Tyler Shaw: Acting career

 Shaw made his acting debut in the 2017 Canadian independent film The Meaning of Life, directed by Cat Hostick.
-He also appeared in the episode "Dancing in the Rain" on the Canadian drama series Lost & Found Music Studios.
+He also appeared as himself in the episode "Dancing in the Rain" on the Canadian drama series Lost & Found Music Studios.

-Brand endorsements and modeling
+Brand Endorsements and Modelling

 In February 2020, Tyler announced via his social media that he had officially signed with Sutherland Models, one of Canada's premiere modeling agencies.
 In March 2020, the single "With You" was featured in a national commercial for Rogers 5G network.
 The commercial featured Tyler as a live performer.
 In a partnership with Rogers Tyler also had an interactive live hologram activation at the Rogers 302 flagship store in downtown Toronto, which performed some of his biggest hits.

 Philanthropy and supported causes

 Tyler performed at the WE Organization's WE DAY events and helped build a school in Kenya.
 Tyler has also participated in initiatives like Bell Let’s Talk and smaller community events that focus on raising awareness and eliminating stigmas associated with mental illness.

 In April 2020, Shaw co-created the artists initiative ArtistsCAN to help raise funds for the Canadian Red Cross for COVID-19 relief.